 Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

-The symptoms of mold toxicity are often vague — like fatigue, memory problems, gut issues, and muscle aches.
+The symptoms of mold-induced toxicity are often vague — like fatigue, memory problems, gut issues, and muscle aches.
 So, it’s easy to attribute them to other causes.
 On top of that, you don’t always know when you’re exposed to toxic mold.
 (1)